hargunanie/Python-Explorations/README.md

 # Python-Explorations
-This is just a series of python programs.
+This is just a series of basic python programs.